Preparatory School Curriculum

 As boys enter adolescence, they become more aware of their talents, strengths and weaknesses, and they’re more curious about the world around them.
 They start developing values and making choices that will shape them when they become adults.
 They’re increasingly eager for independence, and yet need clear expectations and boundaries.
 While they’re beginning to define themselves as individuals, peer relationships and meaningful relationships with adults are becoming more important to them.
 They’re also better able to think critically to solve problems, see meaningful connections and make inferences.

-Our Middle Division curriculum follows naturally from the SK to Form 5 Primary program.
-It meets the standard of a world school program and provides a solid and exciting transition to Intermediate Years 1 and 2 at the Upper School.
+Our Middle Division curriculum follows naturally from the SK to Year 5 Primary program.
+It meets the standard of a world school program and provides a solid and exciting transition to Years 8 and 9 at the Upper School.
 This program meets the social emotional needs of our students and enables them to become responsible, independent, curious and creative thinkers and learners.
 It recognizes the importance of learning styles, intercultural understanding and a trans-disciplinary approach to learning.
 It insures that our boys are actively engaged in a rich spectrum of academic, artistic, athletic and service activities in a supportive environment that encourages risk-taking and fosters their sense of achievement and self-esteem.